 Ride Leaders: A custom color jersey is prepared each season for members who lead 10 or more rides on the schedule.
 Fee events are not included in the number required for awards, since no preparation is required of the member scheduling the event other than having a sign-up sheet on-hand.
 So fee events can be scheduled and count for credit toward year-end mileage awards, but not for ride Leader credit.

 Mileage is accrued by riding rides and events that are scheduled on the BCC ride calendar.
-As posted on the ride calendar, a 2 day notice is in effect for the winter months and 1 week notice is required from March through October and it takes a minimum of 2 participants to receive credit for your ride.
+As posted on the ride calendar, a two day notice is in effect for the winter months and five day notice is required from March through October and it takes a minimum of 2 participants to receive credit for your ride.
 The season runs from Nov 1 to Oct 31 of the following year.
 Sign up sheets for all events are forwarded to the statistician to record those members in attendance.
 This is how you get your mileage credit and status as an active member.

 Bike Rides- Its What We Do.

 Leading a Ride- For all members planning on leading a BCC ride during the current season, Ride Leader Orientation is held in winter or early spring at a time that doesn’t interfere with the BCC ride schedule.
 Requirements for scheduling, setting up a route, and a step by step guide to leading a ride are all covered in this session.
 A second session will be available sometime during the season if enough interest exists from new members.

 Its too hot- how can I ride earlier?- Short of scheduling your own earlier events it is required that members use the sign up sheets prepared by the ride leader that are on hand for the regularly scheduled event.
 That means it’s possible, with a punctual ride leader, that you might get a 30 minute head start on the heat of the day by signing in and departing the start location at an earlier time.
 But in the end, hot is hot whether it’s 1 PM or 2 PM.